KeaCluster/react-starter-guide/Part1.md

 ├── package.json
 └── vite.config.js
 ```

 ### Structure information

-As with any project with vite, the moment you initialize with the previous commands, a directory is created.
-It's Important to identify the structure of the project inside this `root` directoy.
-It's where all the magic happens and where the rest of the development phases will ocurr.
+As with any project using *vite*, the moment you init, a directory is created.
+It's Important to identify the structure of the project inside this `root` directory.
+It's where all the magic happens &  where the rest of the development will occur.

 - `/root` isn't really called root.
 As you've realized by now, it's a way of calling the main directory where our project is saved.
 This directory should have the name of your application.
 - `/public` is a directory that's visible to the end-user, and thereby must never contain sensitive data/photos/videos or any kind of information.
 Most web applications and/or sites have this directory to store media that will be showcased to any end-user once the application is running.